-Above / Pictured more than a decade ago at an annual “Old Timers Party” in New York City, Jerry Della Femina and Ron Travisano are creative men who began building a wonderful place to work back in the late 1960s.
-July 22 is Jerry’s birthday, even if you take away 10 years.
+Above / Pictured more than a decade ago at an annual “Old Timers Party” in New York City, Jerry Della Femina and Ron Travisano are creative men who began building a wonderful place to work on Madison Avenue back in the late 1960s.
+July 22 is Jerry’s birthday, even if you take away 15 years.
+(PN File Photo)

 “I’m having a birthday next Monday,” he wrote in Jerry’s Ink as co-publisher of the The Independent, a regional weekly newspaper based in East Hampton, New York.
 “I don’t like birthdays.
 But I guess they’re necessary because it’s God’s way of telling you you’re still alive.”

 The man of many memorable words went on with a witty rant about age, happiness in general with smart technology, and the specific way he is happiest celebrating his birthday.
 He wrote he will “find the biggest glass in the house, fill it to the top with McCallan Scotch and take it to bed, where I will ponder tomorrow, which, as the cliché goes, is naturally going to be the first day of the rest of my life.”

 What he failed to communicate when he wrote his column was the possibility that the Royal baby could arrive on his birthday.

 During the early, early morning of July 22, many of us Americans awakened to news flashes that the affectionately watched “Great Kate Wait” is coming to an end.
 The Duchess had gone into labor and shortly after 6AM in Paddington, she was admitted to St Mary’s Hospital, accompanied by Prince William.
 Followers in Britain and the around the world have joined crowds in London outside Buckingham Palace and at the hospital to wait for the historic announcement from the Duchess of Cambridge and her husband.

 Folks can find the news about the future king online.